At a Glance

 - Intent path, as well as sentiment path, are available on Ultimate and Premium subscriptions.

 Find the intent path feature when you navigate to the Metrics tab of a test with a task-based question where an Interactive Path Flow has been generated.
 Selecting the Intent tab shows an overlay on the Interactive Path Flow, grouping and summarizing the behavior of each individual who took the test.

 The color-coded overlays represent one of over 100 behaviors based on what individuals clicked on or engaged with to move to a new screen.
 Here are some of the intent categories captured:

 |Help & settings||Create & modify||Finish & save||Organization|

-Hovering over a particular (color-coded) intent on the Interactive Path Flow reveals the thumbnail of that particular screen and the number of individuals that interacted with that screen.
+1. Hovering over a particular (color-coded) intent on the Interactive Path Flow reveals the thumbnail of that particular screen and the number of individuals that interacted with that screen.
 There is also an opportunity to edit the label on this hover if the intent that was detected is incorrect or needs to be refined.

-Clicking on an individual’s username on the Interactive Path Flow will highlight all of the screens that person went through, including tags for each of the recognized behaviors.
+4. Clicking on an individual’s username on the sentiment path will highlight all of the screens that person went through, including tags for each of the recognized behaviors.
 Dive into video segments of the entire task where the individual clicked or engaged with the screen.